Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 This is a pretty simple process.
 Here’s what you need:

-- An additional piece of glass or plexiglass that’s the same size as the glass in the picture frame you’ll be using.
+- An additional piece of glass or acrylic plexiglass that’s the same size as the glass in the picture frame you’ll be using.
+You can use either glass or acrylic for this project, it doesn’t make a difference in the way you build it.

 P.S.
 You might also need something to hold the glass into the frame.
 Most picture frames will already have a mechanism to secure your frame to the back.
 If it doesn’t you could use push pin glazier points or picture turn buttons